This blog post could also be appropriately titled:

 The idea is that we are all in charge of our own output and our energy into the world.

 I just finished writing a song called ‘Chasing the Moon’ (as a poet, it is an unwritten rule to have at least one piece pay tribute to the moon) (I think) (I just made that up, but it sounds like a really cool life lesson to give new poets now), and the song is surrounding high school nostalgia.
 In my last year of high school, I was drinking and partying and had become an all around obnoxious delinquent.
 If I’m writing a song about my experience in high school, do I leave out the parts of the story that might offend other people?
 Am I unintentionally glorifying high school partying?
-Do I leave it out because I don’t want to condone underage drinking?
+Do I leave it out because I don’t want to condone underage drinking or doing so with the use of a legit fake id?
+Underage is obviously very common, but for some, it can become an issue, so do I censor?
 But isn’t censorship, itself, offensive?
-Haven’t I fought tooth and nail to unflinchingly tell my story?
+Haven’t I fought tooth and nail to unflinchingly tell my story, even if it includes the fake ID narrative?

 I came to terms with the new song we recorded.
 I have to believe that intention is as important as I think it is.
 I am attempting to catch a glimpse in time of my own life with this song.
 This song is my experience and I am relaying my story through art.
 It’s not a party song.
 It’s not a song about not drinking, either.
 It’s just a story.